solosodium/solosodium.github.io/_posts/2016-08-30-what-does-buy-one-get-one-half-off-mean.md

 published: true
 ---

 So what does **Buy One Get One Half Off** really mean?
 This actually can be shown in very simple math.
-If you are not interested in the math, here is the short version: `IT MEANS AT LEAST 25% IN PROFIT`.
+If you are not interested in the math, here is the short version: [IT MEANS AT LEAST 25% IN PROFIT](#).

 Before we start, let me put down a few logical **assumptions**: